Dear valued guests, friends, and partners,

 - Make sure a full medical kit comprising additional masks, inhalers, disposable gloves, and thermometer.

 - Make sure the proper management of waste materials at the campsite.

 - The group shall not invite other people into dining, kitchen, or personal tents.

-Kitchen Tent, Guide, and Staff Protocols
+Kitchen Tent, and Trekking Crew Protocols

 - Staff would wear masks all the time at camp or when shopping for local supplies.

 - Disinfect all utensils for use in the dining tent (steam for 10 min).